 “The new centre will provide a unique range of facilities including business space for SMEs research, product testing laboratory space and educational and training space, and will act as a draw for national investment in the local economy.”

-Building works are expected to start on the new Cyber Security Centre in November with completion expected by spring 2020.
+Building works are expected to start in November with completion expected in 2020.